3545935202-sketch/acc102-worldbank-economic-comparison/README.md

 - `worldbank_data.csv`

 ## 3. Methods
-This project uses Python to build a simple but coherent analytical workflow.

-Main steps:
+The project uses Python with pandas and matplotlib to:
-- load the World Bank dataset using pandas
+- load and inspect the dataset
-- inspect the data structure and missing values
+- check missing values
-- reshape the dataset from wide format to long format using `melt`
+- reshape the data from wide format to long format using `melt`
-- extract the year values and convert the indicator values into numeric form
+- extract year values and convert indicator values into numeric form
-- reorganise the data into a cleaner comparison table using `pivot_table`
+- reorganise the data into a country-year comparison table using `pivot_table`
 - rename variables for readability
-- calculate country-level averages for GDP growth, inflation, and unemployment
+- calculate simple comparisons using `groupby`
-- visualise the three indicators over time using line charts
+- visualise trends using line charts

 ## 4. Key Findings
 - China showed the strongest average GDP growth over the selected period.
-- Inflation appeared more volatile in the United States and the United Kingdom, especially in recent years.
+- Inflation was more volatile in the United States and the United Kingdom, especially after 2020.
-- Unemployment levels differed across the three countries, reflecting different labour market conditions and economic structures.
+- Unemployment patterns differed across the three countries.
-- The comparison suggests that economic performance should be evaluated using multiple indicators rather than GDP growth alone.
+- The project shows that economic performance should be evaluated through multiple indicators rather than GDP growth alone.

+## 5. Repository Structure
+- `worldbank_economic_comparison.ipynb` – main notebook
+- `worldbank_data.csv` – dataset used in the analysis
+- `requirements.txt` – required Python libraries
+- `figures/` – exported charts

-## 5. How to Run
+## 6. How to Run
 1. Download or clone this repository.
-2. Make sure `worldbank_data.csv` is in the same folder as the notebook.
+2. Keep `worldbank_data.csv` in the same folder as the notebook.
 3. Open `worldbank_economic_comparison.ipynb` in Jupyter Notebook or JupyterLab.
-4. Run all cells from top to bottom.
+4. Run the notebook from top to bottom.

-Required packages:
+Required libraries:
 - pandas
 - numpy
 - matplotlib

-## 6. Repository Structure
-- `worldbank_economic_comparison.ipynb` – main notebook
-- `worldbank_data.csv` – dataset used in the analysis
-- `requirements.txt` – required Python libraries
-- `figures/` – exported chart images used for presentation and documentation

-## 7. Limitations & Next Steps
+## 7. Limitations and Possible Improvements
-This project has several limitations.
-First, it only compares three countries, so the findings cannot represent the global economy.
-Second, only three macroeconomic indicators were used, so other important dimensions such as trade, public debt, and exchange rates were not included.
-Third, the analysis is descriptive and does not fully explain the structural or political reasons behind the observed differences.
+This project only includes three countries and three indicators, so it cannot fully represent the global economy.
+The analysis is descriptive rather than causal, and other relevant variables such as trade, exchange rates, or public debt are not included.

-Possible next steps:
+Possible improvements:
-- include more countries
+- add more countries
-- include more indicators
+- add more macroeconomic indicators
-- add regional grouping or ranking features
+- extend the time period
-- build an interactive version of the project using Streamlit
+- build an interactive dashboard version

 ## 8. Author
 Rose Guo
 ACC102 Mini Assignment

-## 9. Note on AI Use
-AI tools were used only to support planning, wording, and debugging.
-All code, results, and explanations were checked and understood before submission.